 Medicare Advantage Plans in Iowa

-There are many insurance companies offering Medicare Advantage plans in Iowa.
+Many insurance companies are offering Medicare Advantage plans in Iowa.
 When you enroll in a Medicare Advantage plan, you will get your care from the plan’s network of providers.
 These private plans will pay instead of Medicare.
-However, they cover all the same Medicare Part A and B services.
+However, they cover all the same Medicare Part A and B services, plus extra benefits usually.

 Premiums are generally lower than Medigap, but you will have copays on the back end.
 You might spend $10 for a primary care doctor visit or $50 for a specialist.
 A hospital stay might cost a flat $250 or a certain amount per day.
 The cost of services varies based on the specific plan that you choose.

-Not all doctor participate in these plans so check with yours to see if they participate in the plan you want.
+Not all doctors participate in these plans, so check with yours to see if they participate in the plan you want.

 Compare Medicare Supplements in Iowa